Posted in

 If you’re feeling overwhelmed by conflicting advice, intimidated by gym culture, or unsure where to begin, you’re not alone.
 The fitness industry throws endless information at beginners—keto vs. intermittent fasting, HIIT vs. steady cardio, free weights vs. machines, CrossFit vs. yoga.
 It’s enough to make anyone quit before they begin.

-Here’s what I want you to know: Starting your fitness journey today is fundamentally different than it was a decade ago.
-You don’t need a gym membership.
-You don’t need expensive equipment.
+Here’s what you should know: Starting your fitness journey today is fundamentally different than it was a decade ago.
+You don’t need an expensive gym membership.
+You don’t need specialized equipment.
 You don’t need to spend two hours a day training.
 And you definitely don’t need to be perfect.

 This guide will walk you through everything you need to know to build fitness into your life the smart way—sustainably, safely, and without the overwhelm.